SeanHwangG/test/language/loop.md

 {% endtab %}
 {% tab title='python' %}

-> Comprehension

-* constructs that allow sequences to be built from other sequence
+* Comprehension: constructs that allow sequences to be built from other sequence

 ```py
 # 1. Loop numbers, lists, string